hermesthecat/TerminalAI/README.md

 - **How it works:** If a command fails and produces an error message (`stderr`), TerminalAI sends the failed command and the error message back to the AI, asking for a corrected command.
 - **Confirmation:** You will be shown the suggested fix and asked for confirmation before the new command is executed.
 - **Configuration:** This feature is disabled by default.
 You can enable it via the `ai --config` menu.

+### Interactive Command History

+TerminalAI keeps a history of successfully executed commands.
+You can access and re-run these commands easily.

+    ai --history

+- **How it works:** This command displays a numbered list of your most recent successful commands.
+- **Execution:** Simply enter the number of the command you wish to execute again and press Enter.
+You will be asked for confirmation before the command is run.
+- **Benefit:** Quickly reuse complex commands without having to type them again or search through your shell's extensive history.

 ### Multi-Step Command Execution